jarrarhaider1214/docs/pages/user-guide/components/access-management/access-management.md

 # Access Management

-Keeping in mind the organization's need for privacy and proper access control, Mega Mesh also provides Access Management (RBAC) as well.

-Access Management deals with the MegaMesh Role Based Access Control (RBAC) feature.
-The function of RBAC is to give appropriate level of permissions to the users of a company to maintain the effectiveness of operations and efficiency of employees.
+Ultramesh access management as the name suggests is a module developed to manage the access levels on platform.
+It deals with Ultramesh Role Based Access Control (RBAC).
+The function of RBAC is to give appropriate level of permissions to different users of a company based on requirements.

+Access management was developed keeping in mind the requirements of enterprises.
+As there are different teams working on the same project but each team need access of only the features or modules required to carry out their tasks.

+Using access management, teams can be created in platform.
+Users within a team can be given member access or lead access.
+This makes sure that within every team there is a lead assigning access of only the relevant resources to each team member.

+RBAC is deeply integrated with the platform.
+After the creation of every resource, i.e. cluster, network, solution etc, user will be able to give permissions based on teams.
+This will make sure that only the teams working on those resources are getting the access.

 Companies that value security try to give only the optimum level of permissions or access to different users to maintain the efficiency by giving only the required level of access.
 This features is also beneficial as by giving appropriate level of access to the users, the company can only expose limited part of the platform to different users which will secure their account or system from unauthorized access.
 This can also help in segregation of duties within the team by granting access to only those features needed for the job.

-MegaMesh RBAC consists of **Roles**, **Teams**, and **User**
+Ultramesh RBAC consists of **Roles**, **Teams**, and **User**

 **Roles:** A Role can be defined as a set of permissions for different modules or resources on the platform e.g. View, Create, Delete permission of Clusters.

 **Team:** A Team is simply a collection of Users and Roles they have been assigned.
 A Role can be assigned to one or more Teams and one Team can have multiple roles for different Users. e.g. you can create one Role for full access of Cluster and other Role for full access of Network.
 You can then assign those two Roles to different Users within the team based on the access level they will be needing to complete their tasks.

-**Users:** On MegaMesh, access is provided to the users based on the Teams they are part of.
+**Users:** On Ultramesh, access is provided to the users based on the Teams they are part of.
 Users can be assigned Teams depending upon their responsibilities.
 Users that have been given any kind of access and are part of a team will appear here.

 There is also a feature of manual or role based request for a new role/group requirements